R0scat/Valentine/README.md

-# Valentine's day question
+# Valentine's day :P

-Silly project I made to ask my partner to be my valentine this year <3
+Silly project made to ask my partner if they want to be my valentine this year <3